MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/ssl-pe-no-cipher-error-endpoint-5022.md

 To resolve this error, follow these steps:

 1. Update SSL or TLS libraries.
    Make sure that both the client and server have up-to-date SSL or TLS libraries installed.
 Outdated versions might not support modern and secure cipher suites.

-1. Check Cipher Suite configurations.
-Check the cipher suite configurations on both the client and server.
-Make sure that modern and secure cipher suites are allowed and consider disabling outdated or weak cipher suites.
+1. Check Cipher Suite configurations on both the client and server.
+   Make sure that modern and secure cipher suites are allowed.
+Consider disabling outdated or weak cipher suites.

 1. Verify SSL or TLS protocol versions.
    Confirm that both the client and server support the same SSL or TLS protocol versions.
 Outdated protocol versions might not be compatible with certain cipher suites.
 If TLS 1.2 isn't present on the servers, run the following script to enforce TLS 1.2 on .NET Framework:

     ```powershell
     # .NET Framework v2.0.50727